Cahuzac affair

 On 19 March 2013 Jérôme Cahuzac resigned as a minister in charge of fighting against tax fraud due to tax fraud allegations.
 He later admitted that he had held a secret foreign bank account for about 20 years.
 As a consequence, he was officially excluded as a member of the Socialist Party.
 The release of the Panama Papers confirmed that Cahuzac owned a Seychelles company named Cerman Group Limited, incorporated in 2009, whose director and shareholder were from other offshore companies.
-Jérôme Cahuzac was sentenced to three years in prison and five years of ineligibility on 8 December 2016.
+Jérôme Cahuzac was sentenced to three years in prison and five years of disqualification on 8 December 2016.

 Background

-The global financial crisis of 2008 is considered by many to be the worst financial crisis since 1929's Black Thursday.
+The 2008 financial crisis is considered by many to be the worst financial crisis since the Wall Street crash of 1929.
 It left France and the rest of Europe exhausted and indebted.
 Nicolas Sarkozy was then President of France, from 2007 to 2012.
 Following his five-year tenure, he lost the second round of the 2012 presidential election against Francois Hollande.

 In 2010, Jérôme Cahuzac was elected President of the Finance, General Economy and Budgetary Control Committees of the National Assembly.
 Two years later, in 2012, he joined François Hollande's presidential campaign team.
 He was given the task to handle the budgetary, financial and fiscal aspects of the campaign.
-After Mr. Hollande's success and election as France's President, Cahuzac was appointed Delegated Minister of Budget on 16 May 2012.
+After Mr. Hollande's success and election as France's president, Cahuzac was appointed Delegated Minister of Budget on 16 May 2012.

 Cahuzac is a physician whose political career began in 1997 when he was elected to be a deputy of the National Assembly.
 The National Assembly is one of the two major political bodies in France.
-Currently 577 deputies make up the National Assembly.
+Currently, 577 deputies make up the National Assembly.
 Along with the Senate, it forms the parliament of the Fifth French Republic.
 Going from general counsel of the Department of "Lot-et-Garonne" to mayor, and back to deputy, Mr. Cahuzac made a solid name and reputation for himself, while, by 2016, when the scandal was leaked, voters had grown distrustful of politicians.